nakshatravidyarthi/ledgerly1/README.md

 Grafana is used to visualize the metrics collected by Prometheus.
 The configuration for Grafana datasources is located in `monitoring/grafana/datasources.yml`.

-- Go to dashboards > New > Import
+- Login to Grafana website.
+Go to Dashboards > New > Import
-- Go to Import Dashboard with ID > enter 16310 > Load
+- Go to Import Dashboard with ID.
+Enter `16310` > Load
-- Select Main (Prometheus) as the Data Source if prompted
+- Select Main (Prometheus) as the Data Source if prompted.

+### Default Credentials
+`username` - admin

+`pass` - projectwing

 Grafana Dashboard URL: `http://<instance-public-ip>:3000`